 SUBMIT A FILM

 The Middlebury New Filmmakers Festival is all about exhibiting and promoting the dynamic and imaginative work of first or second time filmmakers.
 It’s our sole focus and it’s what we do really well.
 Our goal is to create a peer festival, a level playing field, a place to be discovered and talked about and a joyous environment.
 The event takes place in scenic Middlebury, Vermont in late August each year.
 We want you to feel at home here in Middlebury as we celebrate the work of emerging new voices in independent cinema.

 1. The work must be either your first or second film, whether it’s a feature or a short.
 For example, if you have already made three short films, but you would like to submit either your first or second feature, then go right ahead.
-Or, if you have made a feature, but recently completed your first or second short film, then by all means submit the short.
+Or, if you have made a couple of features, but recently completed your first or second short film, then by all means submit the short.
 We are open to any genre, be it narrative, documentary, animation, experimental and VR.

 2. Feature films should be at least 50 minutes long.
 Shorts can range in length from 3 minutes to 30 minutes.
 Extended shorts from 30 to 50 minutes will also be considered, although, if a 40 minute short is accepted, it may possibly be classified as a feature.
 MNFF will also consider web series if the entire series does not exceed 60 minutes.